40tude/02_Data-Science_Fullstack_march_2024/05_supervised_ML/99_Project_Conversion_rate_challenge/readme.md

         csv, png files...
 ```

+``assets`` : This directory include some screen captures, backup, preliminary testing...
+If needed this is where the notebook read the dataset, store the log files, save some ``.json`` or ``.csv`` files...

 ## How to use the project ?

 * Make sure to read the slides ``conversion_rate_challenge.pptx`` first